NtinosNG/self/README.md

     > Hugo new site 'name of your site' (without the quotes)

 - Git clone this repository on the theme folder
+- Type the following command to run a local server to preview it:

+    > Hugo Server

 ---